All Products

 odps.text.option.bad.row.skipping

-Add this property when you want to skip dirty data in OSS data files.
+To skip dirty data in OSS data files.

-For more information about the syntax for writing data from MaxCompute to OSS, see Write data to OSS.
+For information about the syntax for writing data from MaxCompute to OSS, see Write data to OSS.

 BadRowSkipping

-• Table-level parameter odps.text.option.bad.row.skipping
+• Table-level parameterodps.text.option.bad.row.skipping

-• Session-level or project-level parameters
+• session/project-level parameters

 • The maximum value is 1000.